-Definition: Digital transformation is the act of revolutionizing business processes to take advantage of digital technologies, with the goal of making them more efficient, accessible, and scalable.
+Definition: Digital transformation is the act of revolutionizing business processes to take advantage of digital technologies, intending to make them more efficient, accessible, and scalable.

 Digital transformation is a universal phenomenon where businesses use digital technologies to change, improve, enhance, and replace existing business processes.
 Some transformations have been ongoing for decades, while others are still in nascent stages.

 Digital transformation represents a once-in-a-lifetime opportunity for businesses to help customers and industries revolutionize how they conduct business, learn, shop, and live.
-There are countless processes and methods all ripe for digital transformation and the subsequent improvements and efficiencies that can follow.
+There are countless processes and methods all ripe for digital transformation and subsequent improvements and efficiencies.

-Most companies are typically not in a position to complete a digital transformation independently; they will seek out consultants, service providers, and products to assist them with overhauling long-standing practices and migrating them to a digital environment.
+Most companies are typically not able to complete a digital transformation independently; they will seek out consultants, service providers, and products to assist them with overhauling long-standing practices and migrating them to a digital environment.
 This opportunity is driving many solution providers to introduce products and services to fill this need.

 Once companies have bought into the idea of a digital transformation, they will usually commit financial resources to these initiatives, creating a one-time revenue opportunity for the initial transformation and recurring revenue possibilities for SaaS solutions supporting the new digital workflow.